The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-- A home becomes a bank-owned property after the homeowner defaults on their mortgage and the bank forecloses.
+- Homes become bank-owned properties after homeowners default on their mortgages and the bank forecloses.

-- You can find bank-owned properties through banks’ online listings or RealtyTrac.
+- You can find bank-owned properties through sources like banks' online listings or RealtyTrac.

 Bank-owned properties can be a fit for a specific type of homebuyer or investor, but they can be difficult to find in today’s market.
-Here are the basics to know.
+Here are the basics to know, including how to find bank-owned properties.

 What are bank-owned properties?